Overview

 - Fixed ropes are installed here early in the expedition season

-3. What Is the Difference Between North Col and South Col Everest?
+What is the difference between the North Col and the South Col of Mount Everest?

 This is one of the most common questions from climbers.
 Understanding Everest north vs south route differences helps you choose the right expedition for your skills and goals.